Maine Drilling & Blasting Safety Credentials

 We take all incidents very seriously and are constantly modifying blast plans based on job site conditions to minimize the possibility of an incident happening.
 And while our record is not perfect, we'd be happy to pit our safety record against our competitions' any day.
 In fact, many contractors with which we work, choose Maine Drilling & Blasting specifically for our leadership in safety in the drilling and rock blasting field.

-For the last 7 years, our incident rate and subsequent costs for workers compensation claims are lower than industry averages for our workforce.
+For the last 10 years, our incident rate and subsequent costs for workers compensation claims are lower than industry averages for our workforce.
+This Worker's Comp Insurance Experience Modifier Rate graph snapshots the last 5 years.